 Prolonged use of guaifenesin can cause formation of kidney stones so I keep my dosage as low as possible and drink plenty of fluids everyday.
 I am still taking 400mg. guaifenesin tablets twice a day.
 So far so good.

 Self medication is not the proper way of getting medical help.
-Unfortunately it took me 4 years of complaining and a change of primary physician to finally be refered to a Rheumatoligist.
+Unfortunately this is a poorly understood condition and it took me 4 years of complaining and a change of primary physician to finally be refered to a Rheumatoligist.
 This is socialized medicine in Canada and I have to take care of myself.

 Guaifenesin is also an effective muscle relaxant and helps ease fibromyalgia.
 A maintainance of one 400mg guaifenesin tablet 2 times a day works for me.